 I got my car fixed.
 It was a pretty easy, but semi-expensive fix.
 It was around $500 to fix.
 I had to replace a tire on it this week, though, which cost another $100.
 My car is expensive.

 Outside of work I have been relaxing and doing things I love.
 My friend Jane and I watch So You Think You Can Dance together each year, and since it’s on, she’s been coming over every Wednesday.
 That’s been fun.
 I’ve been playing a lot of games.
 I’m really into Animal Crossing now.
 My character is to the left.

 Everything is naturally Final Fantasy X-themed.
 My villagers are calling one another fiends, and saying things like, “I got too close to Sin,” and “Praise be to Yevon.”
 I amuse myself.

 Online, I haven’t really worked on my fan sites much, but I am still passionate about them, will continue working on them, and will make more.
 Fan sites are a way for me to rant and vent about things I love, and connect with other fans.
 They’re a great creative outlet I’ve enjoyed for years.
-I’ve recently gotten into fanlistings and got some surprising, but exciting approvals: Tidus from Final Fantasy X, Knuckles from Sonic the Hedgehog, Wolverine from X-Men, and Ghostface from Scream to name a few of my favorites.
+I’ve recently gotten into fanlistings and got some surprising, but exciting approvals: Tidus from Final Fantasy X, Knuckles from Sonic the Hedgehog, Wolverine from X-Men, the movie Jaws, and Ghostface from Scream to name a few of my favorites.
 Here are the fanlistings I’ve made so far:

 I’m not sure what I’m going to do with them yet.
 Some are and more will become fan sites, and some of them I’m content being fanlistings.
 I’m not sure if I should make a section for them here at Nightbringer, or make a separate fanlistings collective.
 For now, I just kind of have them linked on my Fanlistings Joined page.